edinburgh-napier/set09121/labs/lab2/pong_2.md

 ```

 #### The Update
-Here -- as we have covered previously -- is where our gamelogic goes.
-This runs every frame.
+Here, as we have covered previously, is where our game logic goes.
+At the moment, this runs every frame.
-Firstly we calculate DT, then process any events that sfml passes to us.
+First we calculate delta time, then process any events that SFML passes to us.
-From there we are free to do whatever we want, and what we want to do is make PONG.
+From there we are free to do whatever we want, and what we want to do is make Pong!

-We will come back and add to this, you don't need to edit anything just now
+We will come back and add to this, but you don't need to edit anything just now.
+Add this to your file, under the load function from before.

 ```cpp
 void Update(RenderWindow &window) {